roytang/blog/content/notes/2017/08/899256756714348548/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/899256756714348548/
+title: ''
 ---

-RT [@saabmagalona](https://twitter.com/saabmagalona/): It's not a question of victims being involved in drugs or not.
+It's not a question of victims being involved in drugs or not.
 PEOPLE DESERVE DUE PROCESS.